About our metals

 Red gold

 Red gold gets its beautiful color by mixing the gold with copper and silver.
-Red gold in 18 karat (which is standard in Sweden) contains 75% gold by weight, 17% copper and 8% silver.
+18-karat red gold (which is the standard in Sweden) contains 75 percent gold by weight, 17% copper and 8% silver.

 18K red gold